 Next steps are to optimise membership for a steering group to ensure appropriate representation of all stakeholder group.
-They will develop a Terms of Reference and initiate an assessment of priorities arising from the aspirations contained within the Dementia Strategy.
-Work streams will be developed and will report progress to the Integration Joint Board (IJB) regularly for consideration of commissioning issues.
+They will then develop a Terms of Reference and initiate assessment of priorities and work streams as well as regularly report progress to the Integration Joint Board (IJB) for consideration of commissioning issues.